rakeshdhundhara/NR-docker_react-image01/README.md

                  .run that image container

 9.some more command
-     .docker images  -show the all images
+    { .docker images  -show the all images   }
-     .docker ps -a :If you want to see all the containers, including the non-running ones.
+     {.docker ps -a :If you want to see all the containers, including the non-running ones. }
-     .docker ps or docker container ps :it only shows the running ones. docker rm <container_id>--To remove the container
+     {.docker ps or docker container ps :it only shows the running ones. docker rm <container_id>--To remove the container
      .docker start <container_id>.To restart the container,
      .docker stop <container_id>  for :-docker stop 28909da87f5a